-The problem set begins with a review of some important linear algebra concepts that we routinely use in machine learning and statistics.
-The solutions to each of these problems is at most a few lines long, and we've tried to give helpful hints.
-These aren't meant to be very challenging problems - in fact, we'd like this material to become second nature to you.
-We next have a couple problems on kernel methods: the first explores what geometric information about the data is stored in the kernel matrix, and the second revisits kernel ridge regression with a direct approach, rather than using the Representer Theorem.
-Next we have an optional problem that explores an interesting way to re-express the Pegasos-style SSGD on any l_2 -regularized empirical risk objective function.
+The problem set begins with a couple problems on kernel methods: the first explores what geometric information about the data is stored in the kernel matrix, and the second revisits kernel ridge regression with a direct approach, rather than using the Representer Theorem.
+At the end of the assignment you will find an Appendix that reviews some relevant definitions from linear algebra, and gives some review exercises (not for credit).
+Next we have a problem that explores an interesting way to re-express the Pegasos-style SSGD on any $\ell_2$ -regularized empirical risk objective function (i.e. not just SVM).
 The new expression also happens to allow efficient updates in the sparse feature setting.
-In the next required problem, we take a direct approach to kernelizing Pegasos.
+In the next problem, we take a direct approach to kernelizing Pegasos.
 Finally we get to our coding problem, in which you'll have the opportunity to see how kernel ridge regression works with different kernels on a one-dimensional, highly non-linear regression problem.
-Optionally, we can code a kernelized SVM and see how it works on a classification problem with a two-dimensional input space.
-The problem set ends with optional more problems.
+There is also an optional coding problem, in which you can code a kernelized SVM and see how it works on a classification problem with a two-dimensional input space.
+The problem set ends with two theoretical problems.
 The first of these reviews the proof of the Representer Theorem.
-The second applies Lagrangian duality to show the equivalence of Tikhonov and Ivanov regularization.
-And the third introduces an approach to "novelty" or "anomoly" detection as an exercise in the machinery of Lagrangian duality.
+The second applies Lagrangian duality to show the equivalence of Tikhonov and Ivanov regularization (this material is optional).